351 Railroad Avenue,

 2 people favorited this theater

-The California Theater has sat unattended and empty since the week of February 15th, 1954.
-Because of inattention the theater suffered extensive damage to the inside of the auditorium, including fallen plaster, lost artwork on the walls, and sagging and weakening throughout the main hall.
+The California Theatre sat unattended and empty since the week of February 15th, 1954.
+Because of inattention the theatre suffered extensive damage to the inside of the auditorium, including fallen plaster, lost artwork on the walls, and sagging and weakening throughout the main hall.
 Any vestige of being a movie house is gone; no seats, no movie screen, no projectors.
 The original marquee was removed in 1975.

-The City of Pittsburg has dedicated funds to renovate the theater as a community-based performing arts venue.
+The City of Pittsburg dedicated funds to renovate the theatre as a community-based performing arts venue.
 In June 2011, the city council approved fast track funding, to allow for restoration.
 A replica of the 1920 marquee was installed in 2010.
-The community hopes that the theater will bring in desired business and commerce to the area.
+The community envisioned that the theatre will bring in desired business and commerce to the area.
 It has dedicated itself to revitalize downtown Pittsburg, and has been successful in beautifying the downtown area.

-The California Theater reopens on January 15, 2013, initially using 300 seats located in the orchestra.
+The California Theatre reopened on January 15, 2013, initially using 300 seats located in the orchestra.
 Work to restore the balcony seating area continues……

 Just login to your account and subscribe to this theater